 Pregnancy can be a confusing time for pregnant women, especially when it comes to food.
 Pregnant women are often told what to eat or not to eat to support their baby’s growth.
 There are so many myths out there, it’s hard to know what’s true and what’s not which is the whole reason I created The Prenatal Nutrition Library, you’ll have reliable answers from day one and get rid of the anxiety.

 A common food future moms are told to be careful eating is seafood.
-Whether it’s because of the mercury levels or food safety reasons, fish, and shellfish can seem like a slippery slope during pregnancy, but it doesn’t have to be that way!
+Whether it’s because of the mercury levels or food safety reasons, fish, and shellfish can seem like a slippery slope during pregnancy, but it doesn’t have to be that way and you can eat a variety of seafood!

-Several types of seafood are an excellent source of essential nutrients that your baby needs to grow in the womb, like omega-3 fatty acids, iron, vitamin D, iodine, and protein.
+Several types of seafood are an excellent source of essential nutrients that your baby needs to grow in the womb and for baby brain development, like omega-3 fatty acids, iron, vitamin D, iodine, and protein.
 Because of these nutrients, safe seafood is actually a recommended addition to your pregnancy diet.

-That being said, there are some risks that come with eating certain fish and shellfish due to mercury content or food safety precautions.
+That being said, there are some risks that come with eating certain fish and shellfish due to mercury content or food safety precautions and dietary guidelines for Americans.
 First, consuming elevated levels of mercury can cause damage to your baby’s nervous system.
 And cause harm to other parts of the body including your lungs and kidneys.
 So, it is best to avoid high mercury fish during pregnancy.
-The fish that have the most mercury is the largest fish in the water like shark, swordfish, tilefish, and king mackerel.
+The fish that have the most mercury is the largest fish in the water like shark, swordfish, and king mackerel.

 I know it can be challenging to figure out which kind of seafood is safe to eat during pregnancy.
-So that’s what today’s post is all about!
+So that’s what today’s post is all how to eat fish safely!
 Keep reading to find out some of the safest seafood to eat during pregnancy!

 Safe Seafood During Pregnancy